deadbok/project_network/recovery/README.md

 </a>
 > Illustration 12: IP address of the router on the NAT network

+### 5.2.2 Push the configuration file to the router via SSH

 The specific configuration file for each router is located here:

  * ROUTER-INT: `./router-int-conf/router-int.conf`